Founder and Lead Tutor

 She also has experience delivering one-on-one English language lessons online, where she provides the American elementary school experience to Chinese students by integrating math, social studies, and science content into English language instruction.
 She engages parents and guardians by providing timely and thorough feedback following each session.

-Cherelle received her Masters in 2010 from Mercer University and her Bachelor of Arts in Audio Production and Human Development in 2007 from Howard University.
+Cherelle received her Masters in 2010 from Mercer University and her Bachelors from Howard University in 2007.
 She is a member of the Georgia Association of Educators, National Education Association, and is an Education Leader and Mentor through the National Youth Leadership Forum: Pathways to STEM.